Medically reviewed on Feb 10, 2018

 - Decreased risk of penile cancer.
 Although cancer of the penis is rare, it's less common in circumcised men.
 In addition, cervical cancer is less common in the female sexual partners of circumcised men.

 Circumcision might not be an option if certain blood-clotting disorders are present.
-In addition, circumcision might not be appropriate for premature babies who still require medical care in the hospital nursery.
+Also, circumcision might not be appropriate for premature babies who still require medical care in the hospital nursery or for babies born with abnormalities of the penis.

 Circumcision doesn't affect fertility, nor is circumcision generally thought to enhance or detract from sexual pleasure for men or their partners.